-Now, let’s say you got a $3,500 tax refund earlier this year and, if nothing changes, you’re likely to get a similar one next year.
-Simply divide $3,500 by $1,134 and you’ll see that you probably deserve at least three extra allowances.
+Now, let's say you got a $3,500 tax refund earlier this year.
+Simply divide $3,500 by $996 and you'll see that you probably deserve at least three extra allowances.

 File a new W-4 form with your employer and the extra cash could start showing up next pay day.
-If you make this change after the start of the year, you would have been overwithheld for a time, meaning you’ll probably get a refund for 2017 when you file your taxes in 2018.
+If you make this change after the start of the year, you would have been over withheld for a time, meaning you could get a tax refund for 2018 when you file your taxes in 2019.

 This method is designed as a rough guide.
 Goal number one is to get you motivated to grab a W-4 and pinpoint how many allowances you should be claiming.
 Goal number two is for you to get more of your money as you earn it rather than waiting for a tax refund next spring.

 In January 2018, the IRS released Notice 1036, which updates the income-tax withholding tables your employer should be using by Feb 15, 2018, reflecting changes made by tax reform legislation.
 The new withholding tables reflect the increase in the standard deduction, the repeal of personal exemptions and changes in tax rates and brackets .